 5 Sauerkraut breaks down phytic acid (in hard cellulose husks, etc) and also attacks trypsin-inhibitors so pancreatic trypsin can be activated to control cell division (cancer).
 It supports the health of the colon, cures tummy upsets, gas, bloating and prevents constipation.
 It helps to facilitate the break down of protein and the assimilation of amino acids.
 Valuable pancreatic enzymes are produced and the extra acidity helps compensate for low stomach acid intensity in elderly people.

-3 Isothiocynates and miriads of key enzymes are also produced and these chemicals fight and prevent many forms of cancer especially: prostate, breast, liver, lungs and colon.
+3 Isothiocynates and myriads of key enzymes are also produced and these chemicals fight and prevent many forms of cancer especially: prostate, breast, liver, lungs and colon.